davcheng/nba_data_visualization/README.md

     $ pip install -r requirements.txt

-You can use ``Vagrant`` to start a machine with a MongoDB instance running
+Use ``Vagrant`` to start a machine with a MongoDB instance running

     $ vagrant up

-To initialize the database you need to download the data
+Initialize the database you need to download the data

-    $ wget https://s3.amazonaws.com/open_data/csv/opendata_projects.zip && unzip opendata_projects.zip
+    $ wget http://s3.amazonaws.com/open_data/opendata_projects000.gz && unzip opendata_projects000.gz

 and import it